OtherRealms/Shot-Manager-Guide/source/index.rst

 * **Still Mode** , Use a single frame for shot timing.
 * **Switch to Primary**, make primary layer the active view layer when choosing shots.
-* **Generate Primary Layers**, a new View Layer will be created with the name of the newly made shot and associated as a Primary Layer
+* **Generate Primary Layers**, a new View Layer will be created with the name of the newly made shot and associated as a Primary Layer.
+The layer will be re-named along with shots.
 * **View Layer Default**, (On, Off, Primary Enabled and Default).
 The default state of View Layers if they have no saved state for the active shot.
 'On' will make all unsaved layers renderable by default with each shot change/trigger.
 'Off' will default to unrenderable, choose 'Off' to prevent unsaved view layers from rendering.
 'Primary Enabled' will also switch all unsaved layers to unrenderable, except for the Shot's Primary Layer.
 'Default' will derive unpinned states from the DEFAULT shot.
 * **Separator**, a custom separator to add between filenames and frame suffix, default is '_'